lyk91471872/MIDI-Harmonization-LCZS/chat_musician_fine_tuning/README.md

 ```bash
 python fine_tune_lora.py
 ```
-> Be aware that the pretrained weights is quite large.
+> Be aware that the pretrained weights are quite large.
+Make sure you have at least 16 GB of free disk space for the FP16 model.

 ## Generation
 ```bash
 python inference_lora.py
 ```
-> Modify
+> Modify the melody/prompt inside the script.